Open Liquidity Protocol

 Settling closed trades with traders

-Carrying out profit deductions during liquidity crunches
+Carrying out during liquidity crunches

 Paying 3% of losing trades proportionally to liquidity providers